Rachel Cusk facts for kids

 Early works

-Cusk published her first novel, Saving Agnes in 1993 which received the Whitbread First Novel Award.
+Cusk's first novel, Saving Agnes, published in 1993, received the Whitbread First Novel Award.
 Its themes of femininity and social satire remained central to her work over the next decade.
 She followed this in 1997 with The Country Life, a comedic novel inspired by Stella Gibbons's Cold Comfort Farm and Charlotte Brontë's Jane Eyre.
 It won a 1998 Somerset Maugham Award.
 In 2003 she published The Lucky Ones, a novel of linked stories about five different people, loosely connected to each other.
 That same year, Cusk was nominated by Granta magazine as one of 20 'Best of Young British Novelists'.

 Her seventh novel, Arlington Park, was shortlisted for the 2007 Orange Prize for Fiction.